gordonturner/style-guides/Documentation Guide.md

 - What integration testing is setup?
 What platforms, desktop, mobile etc
 - Are any of the tests part of the release or CI/CD?
 - How are people notified of test failures?

+- What environment does QA use?
+- What environment does client use for QA?

 Deployment